Skip to content

 sudo /bin/bash run-portable.sh --auto-setup

-Additionally, when the --auto-setup option is enabled, you can add other --auto-setup-* options to adjust the automatic configuration.
-The extra options for automatic configuration are as follows:
+In addition, after enabling the --auto-setup option, you can also add other --auto-setup-* options to adjust the automatic configuration.
+The additional options for automatic configuration are as follows:

 --auto-setup-admin-username={username} admin Specify the administrator username